For Faculty: Classes & Workshops

 Library/CTFD co-sponsored workshops address the multiple needs of faculty who want to both update their awareness and understanding of the latest information and research tools in their field and also guide student research for maximal utility and educational benefit.
 These workshops last 1-2 hours and are held in Library room 426A, our electronic classroom.

-If you desire further information or want a customized workshop for your department or unit, contact Athena Nazario and Kendra Van Cleave, Library Education Co-Coordinators.
+If you desire further information or want a customized workshop for your department or unit, contact Kendra Van Cleave, Library Education Co-Coordinator.

 CTFD (The Center for Teaching and Faculty Development) also offers workshops such as: Teaching Large Classes Successfully, Assessment Rubrics, and Designing Writing Assignments that Work.